JanJaapPoos/DRuMFISH/README.md

 ### Funding

-The project was funded under EU Service Contract N° EASME/EMFF/2014/1.3.2.4/SI2.721116.
+The DRuMFISH project was funded under EU Service Contract N° EASME/EMFF/2014/1.3.2.4/SI2.721116.
 Ownership of all results is by EASME, the Contracting Authority.